Tyro and Square are competing payment platforms with similar offerings.

 Tyro offers tailor-made POS solutions, its own business banking and now updated EFTPOS terminals.
-Square offers unique card terminals and a register, as well as an online shop builder and many other industry-specific apps and services.
+Square offers unique card terminals and a register, as well as an online shop builder and many industry-specific apps and services.

 Let’s compare the main differences between these two popular payment services.